 Mom and actress Brooklyn Decker may well be adding another hyphen to her résumé.
 When we spent a day at the Austin ranch-style retreat she shares with her tennis star husband, Andy Roddick, our interest was piqued upon learning who the couple’s interior designer was.

-It’s Decker.
+Turns out, it’s Decker.
 A stylish, avid design aficionado and art enthusiast, the actress undertook the redesign of their sprawling five-bedroom, five-and-a-half-bath abode entirely herself, a process that involved pilgrimages to marble yards and bartering at Round Top, among other expert-level exploits.

 What’s left is a personality-fueled aesthetic that’s all wry humor, adept mixology, and youthful exuberance.
 The best part?
 She’s not shy about divulging her sources—be sure to check out our penny-pincher's guide to decorating like Brooklyn Decker too.
 This is not her first rodeo.